-Of course, if a sound is loud enough regardless of how meaningful it is then it’ll wake you up and particularly in the latter part of the night when your sleep is naturally lighter and more easily disturbed.
+Of course, if a sound is loud enough, regardless of how meaningful it is, then it’ll wake you up.
+This is particularly applicable in the latter part of the night when your sleep is naturally lighter and more easily disturbed.

 Ideally, your bedroom should be as quiet as possible but this may not be an easy option.
 If you can’t create a quiet bedroom then you might want to try using other sounds like: